 Making healthy lifestyle changes can help control HBP.
-A healthy lifestyle includes following a healthy diet, being physically active, maintaining a healthy weight, and not smoking.
+A healthy lifestyle includes following a healthy diet, being physically active, and maintaining a healthy weight.
 (For more information, go to "How Is High Blood Pressure Treated?")

 Take all blood pressure medicines that your doctor prescribes.
 Know the names and doses of your medicines and how to take them.
 If you have questions about your medicines, talk with your doctor or pharmacist.